 Kettlewell is a gorgeous small village in the Yorkshire Dales.
 Certainly, it would be worth spending a weekend or even longer here.
 To help you find suitable accommodation, we’ve handpicked the best budget, mid-range and luxury options in Kettlewell.

-- Luxury – The Cottage Tea Room B&B: this B&B is the most highly-rated accommodation in Kettlewell.
-The Cottage Team Room B&B has a fantastic restaurant, room service, snack bar, garden and terrace with sublime views of the Yorkshire countryside.
+This B&B is the most highly-rated accommodation in Kettlewell.
+The Cottage Tea Room B&B has a fantastic restaurant, room service, snack bar, garden and terrace with sublime views of the Yorkshire countryside.

 Other Walks in the Yorkshire Dales

-Below, we’ve listed some of the other best walks in the Yorkshire Dales National Park (guides coming soon).
+Below, we’ve listed some of the other best walks in the Yorkshire Dales National Park.

-- Three Peaks Challenge: hike the famous Yorkshire 3 Peaks, including Whernside, Ingleborough and Pen-y-ghent.
+- Yorkshire Three Peaks Challenge: hike the famous Yorkshire 3 Peaks, including Whernside, Ingleborough and Pen-y-ghent.

 - Malham Cove: explore the famous Malham Cove, Gordale Scar and Janet’s Foss during the Malham Cove Walk.